H3rby7/pi-pimps/README.md

 6. install [K3s](#k3s)
 7. (optional, if FritzBox) [I made these changes to my FritzBox](./FritzBox.md)
 8. configure 'private' manners (API keys etc.)

+## SSH

+Add/Uncomment in `/etc/ssh/sshd_config`.

+    Protocol 2 #switch to SSH version 2
+    Port XXX #change to different port to reduce noise PasswordAuthentication no #force use of keys instead of passwords PermitEmtpyPasswords no #no empty passwords allowed
+    X11Forwarding no #no GUI display
+    PermitRootLogin prohibit-password #root can't log in with password (also needs to use keys)

+restart ssh demon `sudo systemctl restart sshd`

 ## K3S